Victorcorcos/clean-code/README.md

-A clean repository dedicated to share Clean Code techniques, hints, didactic examples, good references and signals that the code is dirty.
+A clean repository dedicated to share Clean Code techniques, hints, didactic examples, realiable references and signals that the code is dirty.

 # What is Clean Code? ♻️